 Entries were individual, but if I group them by category, I would say that my favourite winners were the school winners, because even if not all of them proposed a mindset shift strictly speaking, they were overall more honest and open-minded in what they were proposing, less fixated on mainstream Economics (old habits die hard!), and less afraid to challenge what needs to be challenged.
 The winning entries are too small a sample to prove it, but my impression is that the older/more educated people are, the more likely they are to just play with some factors within the mainstream model(s), instead of proposing a mindset change that is rooted in the society and the planet.

 After having read/watched/listened to the winning entries, I still think that Freeing ourselves from the dominance of Western perspectives and passing from know-it-all designer to open-minded listener is the 8th way.
 Because the 7 ways only consider Western culture, and this 8th mindset shift makes us go beyond that.
 And we need to go beyond that, because going beyond that makes us realize that when the Western culture says things like we rely on industrial production and we can’t change that, or artificial intelligence is the future and we can’t change that, or we rely on money and we can’t change that, some non-Western cultures show that these statements are not true, and that alternatives are possible.
 And when we think ok, but to have social development we need the Western culture, because it’s thanks to washing machines and stuff if women can be professionals instead of housewives, some non-Western cultures show that no, women can be powerful also without washing machines.
 And the list of examples could go on.
 The point is, we often wonder how more sustainable futures could be possible, and we often think “this is not possible” just because within the Western mentality/system that is not possible.
 And instead in many cases it is possible, and the answer on how to do it is, at least part of it, already around us, beyond the border that separates the know-it-all Western culture and the many, neglected, non-Western cultures.
 Ignoring this is irresponsible, lazy, close-minded, counterproductive, damaging, dangerous, unfair.
 Learning some alternatives before making decisions is a first step.
 But the ultimate thing to do is not only to learn and use non-Western ideas in our own Western terms, but to involve and listen to the bearers of this knowledge, listen to what they say in their own terms.
 This is why the 21st Century economist should stop being a know-it-all designer, and start being an open-minded listener.
 And this is why I disagree with the video on Kate Raworth’s website entitled “And now…It’s Time for Planetary Economics”, which states: “economic thinking has gone from the household, to the city state, to the nation state.
 It’s time to take the inevitable next step: ours is the era of the planetary household, and in this century we need some pretty insightful managers to guide our planetary household.
 Ones who are ready to pay attention to the needs of all its inhabitants.
 Let’s get to work”.
 Well, just because Economics has expanded from the management of the household to the management of entire countries, it doesn’t mean that a further expansion is needed, or right, or advisable.
 Actually, the mentality behind this expansion is exactly what led us to the unsustainable, unequal and unfair present: The idea that one-Economics-fits-all, and that the experts in this allegedly universal Economics are in the position to impose it to everyone else.
 As if the many different peoples living in the world only had necessities that need to be met through redistribution, and not visions and ideas that need to be listened to.
 But, as Kate Raworth, the authors of some winning entries, and many other people have pointed out, mainstream Economics is detrimental both to people and to the environment.
 And if these social and environmental problems are now global, instead of local, it’s also because the economic mechanisms that contributed to their creation have been exported/imposed globally.
 If we agree on the fact that Economics needs to be rethought, why are we so eager to impose it globally, when we know it’s far from ready, and probably quite dangerous?
-As I said at my Pint of Science talk in May 2019 (I’ll add the YouTube link when it becomes available):
+As I said at my Pint of Science talk in May 2019 (more info and link to the YouTube video here):